-Whether positive or negative, it is important to show your local customers that you’re engaged.
-Responding on social media platforms to reviews is a great way to stay in their world.
+Whether positive or negative, it’s important to show your local customers you’re engaged.
+Responding on social platforms to reviews is a great way to stay in their world.
 Customers who take the time to leave a review or ask a question give you permission to engage them—capitalize on this in a simple, positive way and others will take note of it.

 This is the essence of passive marketing.
-Display your daily specials on an A-frame sign, leave your door open with a sales flyer at the entrance, use window graphics or offer a punch card for customer loyalty.
-These are all ways you can reach customers daily, without interrupting them.
+Display your daily specials on a chalkboard, leave your door open with a sales flyer at the entrance or offer a punch card for customer loyalty.
+These are all ways you can reach customers daily, without interrupting.

 Improve Your Exterior Signage

-As a local brick and mortar establishment, your exterior signage is going to do more for you than any digital, broadcast or print ad.
-Make sure you’re making an investment in your primary storefront signage—it will translate into daily impressions that serve to keep you relevant and top-of-mind with local consumers.
+As a local brick and mortar establishment, your exterior signage is going to do more for you than any digital ad.
+Make sure you’re making an investment in your primary storefront signage—it’ll translate into daily impressions that serve to keep you relevant within the local consumer class.

-There are numerous opportunities for sponsorship within a community.
-From 5k runs to bike races, little league teams to car clubs, fashion shows to fundraisers and more, these events need support.
-You’ll showcase the vested interest you have in local organizations and events and gain the respect of brand advocates who sing your praises.
-Moreover, if things like shirts or posters are part of the sponsorship, these items will continue to market for you long after the event has passed.
+There are numerous opportunities for sponsorship with a community.
+From 5k runs to bike races, little league teams to car shows and more, these events need support.
+You’ll showcase the vested interest you have in local events and gain the respect of brand advocates who sing your praises.
+Moreover, if things like shirts or bumper stickers are part of the sponsorship, these items will continue to market for you long after the event has passed.

-Local radio, magazines, and newspapers can be great additions to your marketing mix as they reach only as far as your potential customers do.
-Having a radio spot or print ad here and there is a good way to get your name in front of your target audience.
-Whether they’re scanning radio channels for something to listen to while sitting in I-4 traffic or thumbing through a magazine at the beauty salon, customers are going to hear or see your message and remember it.
+Local radio is a great marketing medium for your customer demographic—it spans only as far as your potential customers do!
+Having a radio spot here and there is a great way to get your name into the mix.
+Whether they’re sitting in traffic on the way home or scanning channels for something to listen to, customers are going to hear your appeal and remember it.

-In today’s age of digital advertising, PPC (pay per click) ads can be geographically targeted.
-Whether you’re advertising through Google or Facebook, targeting only your local crowd will ensure you’re getting face time each and every day.
-And, while costs are increasing and efficiency is decreasing for these digital forms of advertising, this blanketing method can still be relatively cost-efficient.
+In the modern age of digital advertising, PPC ads can geographically targeted.
+Whether you’re advertising through Google or Facebook, targeting only your local crowd will make sure you’re getting face time each and every day.
+And, thanks to nominal costs, this blanketing method of advertising can also be the most cost-efficient.

-Remember, your local customer pool may be the only one you’ve got to work with, so make sure you’re cultivating a brand that they value.
-Consider the above tactics to stay relevant and popular among your local customers.
+Remember, your local customer pool is the only one you’ve got to work with: make sure you’re cultivating a brand that’s valued by them!
+Consider the above ways to stay relevant and popular among your local customers.

 Want even more great ideas on how to get your business noticed in your local market?
-Meet with our marketing experts at AlphaGraphics in Lake Mary.
+Come visit us, AlphaGraphics Middleton!